tritonJS826/SOL-Reloaded2022/README.md

 ---
 Out of scope
 ------------
-* We do not plan to make money on this project yet (but we are ready to consider specific options)
+* We do not plan to make money on this project yet (but we are ready to consider any options)
 * We do not compete with anyone for the market (but we can analyze it and learn from experience)